-This project has contributed significantly to the population growth of Southern Ground-Hornbills in the APNR as a result of the installation of artificial nests and has demonstrated the efficacy of these nest boxes as a conservation tool in areas where natural cavities are scarce.
+This project continues to contribute to the population growth of Southern Ground-Hornbills in the APNR and has demonstrated the efficacy of artificial nests as a conservation tool in areas where natural cavities are scarce.
 The surrounding areas are now beginning to benefit from the project, with new groups occurring in areas previously lacking ground-hornbills.
-The project contributes to the national Southern Ground-Hornbill Species Action Plan and to the Southern Ground-Hornbill Reintroduction Plan and assist with their implementation.
+The project contributes to the national Southern Ground-Hornbill Species Action Plan and the Southern Ground-Hornbill Reintroduction Plan.

-DST-NRF CoE grant; The Foundation for Science and Technology FCT, Portugal; Associated Private Nature Reserves; National Geographic Society; Mary Oppenheimer & Daughters Foundation, Wild in Africa, Wild Wonderful World.
+DSI-NRF CoE grant; The Foundation for Science and Technology FCT, Portugal; Associated Private Nature Reserves; National Geographic Society; Mary Oppenheimer & Daughters Foundation, Wild in Africa, Wild Wonderful World.

-Dr Rita Covas (FIAO, UCT / CIBIO, U. Porto)
+Dr Rita Covas (FIAO, UCT and CIBIO, U. Porto)